JesseLee999/online-cv/README.md

-# Online CV
+# jon-chretien

-An online CV creation with the us of the Bulma Framework
+A recreation of the front-end of the jonchretien.com website

 ## Technologies Used

-- Bulma:
+- Grids:
-    To layout the page
+    To recreate the galleries and simulate a similar functionality.
 - CSS:
-    To add color and styling to the page
+    To recreate all of the intricacies in the jonchretien.com website's design.

 ### Other Technologies Used